 Honore graduated from the University of Maryland with a General Studies/Physical Education Degree.
 She taught kindergarten through eighth grade in Montgomery County public and Parochial schools for approximately eight years.
 Honore changed career paths when she was asked to manage a for-profit equine corporation in Chevy Chase, and then was instrumental in the conversion of that business to a 501(C) (3) nonprofit organization.
 In 2005, Honore and her husband, Rick, moved to a horse farm in Marshall.
 She continued her work in the non-profit field and in May of 2013, she was asked to join the Verdun Adventure Bound team as the executive director.
 She is the proud mother of two grown children: Eric is an Air Force Major and is currently teaching mathematics at the Academy; daughter Erin is a professional horse trainer and rider in Marshall, Virginia.

 Ashley is Certified in First Aid, CPR, AED; Mental Health First Aid for Youth; Suicide Prevention; High Ropes Rescue; and Trauma Focused Equine Assisited Psychotherapy.
-Ashley has spent the last eight years expanding her knowledge and training on the VAB Challenge Course.
-Ashley is not only our Summer Camp Director, she is the Director of Equine Programming, she is one of our lead facilitators.
+Ashley has spent the last eight + years expanding her knowledge and training on the VAB Challenge Course.
+Ashley is not only our Summer Camp Director, she is the Director of Equine Programming, and one of the lead facilitators here at Verdun.
 During the off-season, Ashley is a lead member in the Goundwork Project, a leadership development and career readiness program.
 She can also be found working as Verdun's Administrative Assistant, creating new and exciting programs for youth and adults.